 - Jim Kouzes and Barry Posner take the position that “Leadership is not about personality; it’s about behavior—an observable set of skills and abilities.”

-If leadership is about “influence”, and there are certain “skills and abilities” as Maxwell and Kouzes & Posner suggest, then the only question you have to determine is how you can develop your influence, skills, and abilities.
+If superiority is about “influence”, and there are certain “skills and abilities” as Maxwell and Kouzes & Posner suggest, then the only question you have to determine is how you can develop your influence, skills, and abilities.

 - How have I been investing in myself and what kind of return has that produced?